nus-cs2103-AY2122S1/ip/docs/README.md

 Format: `find KEYWORD`

 ### Exiting the program: `bye`
-Exits the program by saying bye to Jo
+Exits the program by saying bye to Jo.
+This saves the task list.

 Format: `bye`